70 Pine Street: Observation deck

 The top three floors were originally slated to contain Doherty's private penthouse apartment.
-The suite contained a gym and a squash court.
-Doherty's bed was designed on a motorized platform that could slide out onto the terrace.
-Doherty ultimately never lived in the space.
+The suite included a gym and a squash court, and Doherty's bed was mounted on a motorized platform that could slide out onto the terrace.
+He ultimately never lived in the space.

 In July 1932, the private suite opened to the public as an observation deck, which comprised an open-air platform with a 23 by 33 ft enclosed glass solarium on the 66th floor.
-The deck operated from 10 a.m. to 6 p.m. each day and charged 50 cents for admission, although tenants and Cities Services employees received a 50-percent discount.
+The deck operated from 10 a.m. to 6 p.m. each day and charged 50 cents for admission, although tenants and Cities Service employees received a 50% discount.
 It was served by a five-passenger elevator that rose through the floor slab and then retracted.
 The glass solarium contained doors at each of the corners, which were chamfered, as well as on the north and south sides; these doors led to one of six terraces with slate tiles.
-Decorations from France, Italy, and Spain were used in the observation deck.
+Decorations from France, Italy, and Spain adorned the observation deck.
 The deck charged 40 cents for admission in 1939; by comparison, the deck at the Empire State Building cost $1.10 to enter.

 During World War II, the attraction was closed to the public because it overlooked the nearby Brooklyn Navy Yard, an active military installation.
 Until the 1973 construction of the World Trade Center, it was the highest observation deck of any building in Lower Manhattan.
 The deck was permanently closed to the public before 1975.
 Afterward, it was used as a private office for AIG's employees.
-In 2019, as part of the building's 2010s conversion into residential apartments, James Kent and Jeff Katz turned the top four stories into the fine-dining restaurant SAGA, and on the ground floor Crown Shy, a 120-seat eatery.
-Crown Shy is an à la carte eatery, with dishes being ordered individually.
+In 2019, as part of the building's 2010s conversion into residential apartments, James Kent and Jeff Katz turned the top four stories into the fine-dining restaurant Saga.
+Crown Shy, a 120-seat restaurant, opened on the ground floor as well.